 These are tasty zucchini boats filled with a mixture of cooked quinoa flavored with sauteed zucchini, onions, wine and tomato paste, then topped with grated Parmesan cheese and baked in the oven until the tops are golden and crispy.

 So light and full of flavor, you can eat of a few of these boats as a meal and feel totally satisfied!

-Quinoa is a healthy grain that is high in protein and cooks up very easily with water, chicken or vegetable broth.
-You can make quinoa on stove top, in the microwave, or in a rice cooker.
+As you know, quinoa is a healthy grain that cooks up very easily with water, chicken or vegetable broth.
+You can make easily make quinoa on the stovetop, in the microwave or in a rice cooker.

 The grain is very light and tiny in size; when done, the grain appears soft and translucent, and the germ ring will be visible along the outside edge of the grain.

 Stuffed vegetables have always been stapled dishes in our home and this one has a nice twist to it.

 This recipe gives the zucchini its robust flavor from full-bodied ingredients, and my family really enjoys this tasty combination.

 Serve as an antipasto or a side dish, this Quinoa Stuffed Zucchini will complement any green salad!

 We all know the popularity of quinoa these days ever since Dr. Oz mentioned its health benefits on his show a few years back.
 Nowadays, it’s a staple in our pantry.

 We have been incorporating this healthy grain into my recipes ever since!